 Chronic disorganization is a term coined by Judith Kolberg when she noticed that some of her clients had great difficulty maintaining traditional organizing methods.
 Seeing a lack of resources for helping people overcome chronic disorganization, she wrote the book “Conquering Chronic Disorganization.”

 In 2001, she founded the National Study Group on Chronic Disorganization (NSGCD).
-With over 900 members, the NSGCD became the Institute for Challenging Disorganization ICD and now includes psychologists, educators, coaches, and other professionals who work with people suffering from long term, severe clutter and disorganization.
+With over 900 members, the NSGCD became the Institute for Challenging Disorganization and now includes psychologists, educators, coaches, and other professionals who work with people suffering from long term, severe clutter and disorganization.

 The ICD defines chronic disorganization (now called challenging disorganization) as having all three of the following: